Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAsianEngines.rst

     +---------------------------------+-----------------+----------------+-----------------+

-:numref:`tab_Max_Performance` shows the max performance of McAsianEngines in one SLR of Xilinx xcu250-figd2104-2L-e (Vivado report).
+:numref:`tab_Max_Performance` shows the max performance of McAsianEngines in one SLR of an AMD xcu250-figd2104-2L-e (Vivado report).

 .. _tab_Max_Performance: